About My Sponsors:

 (3) Join a group.
 These days there are a number of well established hiking groups that are getting some pretty big-time sponsors.
 The ‘Wounded Warrior Project‘ for example has a number of hikers every year that get sponsors – it is something I support with both funds and gear.
 There are other groups like this that are starting to pop-up every year (do not have a list, nor know of one) so try to hunt some of them down and see if any fit within what it is you might qualify for.

 (4) Try, try, and try some more.
-For three seasons (years) I have been submitting a request for sponsorship to two different companies (mountain house & probar) and nadda.
+For three seasons (years) I have applied for a request for sponsorship at two different companies (mountain house & probar) and nadda.
 I am going to keep trying and trying – cannot give up, eh.
 Obviously this does not work if you only plan to hike a single trail and never go long distance hiking again.